 I Can Actually Personalize My Message

 So as I reflect back on the past 10 years of WordPress I am grateful for what it gave me.
-Though as I share this I am hard at work on my brand new website entirely built on Hubspot’s CMS.
+Though writing this post on my brand new website entirely built on HubSpot’s CMS has been a game changer.
 A change that excites me in a way that I probably haven’t felt since I uploaded my first video to the internet back in 2002.
 The internet is changing at a blistering rate and I look forward to working on a platform that is built not on what has been but instead on where things are going.